South Bay Galleria: History

 In 1992 Forest City sold a half-interest in the center to CalPERS, before buying it back in 2001 and changing the official name to South Bay Galleria.
 In the meantime the May Company store had adopted the Robinsons-May name in 1993 and General Cinema had constructed a 16-screen multiplex cinema in 1997, before the company was sold to AMC Theatres in 2002.
 In September 2006, the Robinsons-May store was renamed Macy's.

 In December 2008, the Mervyn's department store chain closed all of its stores due to bankruptcy, including the South Bay Galleria store.
 In December 2008, it was also announced that the Kohl's department store chain had bought 48 Mervyn's properties, including the South Bay Galleria property, and would take over the retail space that was formerly occupied by Mervyn's.

 Four years later, on December 4, 2012, it was announced that Nordstrom would relocate to Del Amo Fashion Center, after nearly 30 years of service at the South Bay Galleria, as part of Del Amo's reconstruction project.

 On August 24, 2015, the South Bay Galleria has announced that they will hold off on finding a replacement for its newly departed Nordstrom store, until the entire mall is renovated.
 The 2nd & 3rd floors of the former Nordstrom space currently serves as a Wonder of Dinosaurs exhibit.
 The 1st floor is currently a Department Store called Q.

 On January 25, 2018, Australian investment firm QIC acquired South Bay Galleria from Cleveland-based Forest City.
 QIC plans to renovate the mall and add six acres of landscaped outdoor space opening directly onto a grand staircase entering into the mall along with standalone buildings and apartment buildings.

 On November 14, 2019, Forever 21 announced it would be closing its South Bay Galleria location as the retailer closes 111 stores nationwide as part of its Chapter 11 bankruptcy.
 It closed in January 2020.

+On July 31, 2025, Kennedy Wilson took over the property from foreclosure from the previous owners L. Catterton.
+Plans to build mixed-use and affordable housing are considered.

 Transit access

-The Mall is served by LACMTA Metro Local Lines 210, 211, 212, & 344.
+The Mall is served by LACMTA Metro Local Lines 40, 210, 211, & 344.
 It is also served by Torrance Transit Lines 2, 8, 13, GTrans Line 3, Lawndale Beat, & Beach Cities Transit Line 102.

 Most of these buses stop at the Redondo Beach Transit Center, which is located on Kingsdale Ave & 182nd St.

-The mall will have a role along the Metro Green Line's extension to Torrance.
+The mall will potentially have a role along the Metro K Line's extension to Torrance.